 Barriers Carers from CALD Communities Might Face

-A number of studies have reported that carers from CALD communities faced barriers and challenges due to:
+A number of studies have reported that carers from cultural and linguistically diverse communities faced barriers and challenges due to:

 - Language and communication difficulties

-- Caring as a duty not as a choice
+- Seeing caring as a duty, not as a choice

 - Reliance on their family for help